Raising contributions to retire debts

 Contributions exceeding net debts

-If, on the same day, a campaign receives several contributions that, together, exceed the amount needed to retire its debts, the campaign may:
+If, on the same day, a campaign receives several contributions made after the election that, together, exceed the amount needed to retire its debts, the campaign may:

 - Accept a proportionate amount of each contribution and either refund the remaining amount or ask contributors to redesignate the excessive portions for another election; or